Fall 2011: CS4101 (Introduction to Embedded Systems)

 The projects that I am currently involved in include the followings:

-Theme: application development, interconnection
+Theme: application development, simulation environment,

-for heterogeneous many-core systems
+and trace processing for heterogeneous many-core systems

-National Science Concil, Industrial Technology Research Institute
+National Science Concil, Industrial Technology Research Institute,

 of application behaviors to speculate future requests.